 - In most cases an agency contract will not protect you.

-As well as PI insurance, there are others which you should be aware of:
+As well as PI Insurance, there are others to be aware of:

 Public Liability Insurance will indemnify you for your legal liability for injury or death to third parties and damage to third party property as a result of negligent acts by you or your employees.
 This insurance will also cover third party costs and expenses.

 Employers Liability Insurance will indemnify you for your legal liability for injury or death to employees, including claimant’s costs and expenses.
 EL insurance is compulsory for any business that has one or more employees whether they are permanent, part time or temporary.